-F TABLE 5-22 ACTORS THAT CONTRIBUTE TO F. AIR HOUSING ISSUES AFH Identified Fair Housing Issue Contributing Factors Meaningful Actions Patterns of Segregation including Presence of R/ECAPs Past racially restrictive covenants and school district gerrymandering caused segregation in schools and neighborhoods.
+F TABLE 5-22 ACTORS THAT CONTRIBUTE TO F AIR HOUSING ISSUES AFH Identified Fair Housing Issue Contributing Factors Meaningful Actions Patterns of Segregation including Presence of R/ECAPs Past racially restrictive covenants and school district gerrymandering caused segregation in schools and neighborhoods.
 Rural and agricultural communities (along Highway 126) have more affordable housing opportunities overall.
 Communities are primarily home to Hispanic/Latino, low- and moderate-income households, including farmworkers.
 Infrastructure constraints restrict development of high-density housing in most of the unincorporated county; therefore, county is limited in rezoning for higher density development in unincorporated communities which need it most.
 Encourage home share partnerships to provide affordable housing options in exchange for services to assist senior resident homeowners (Program X).
 Continue the rent control program for mobilehome parks, which provides housing for lower income residents in high resource areas (Program B).
 Encourage construction of ADUs to increase supply of affordable housing, especially in high resource areas (Programs C and U).
 Increase services and amenities to improve access to opportunity in low resource areas (Programs A, D, and E).
 Provide training to landlords on fair housing laws and encourage them to market their rental units in high resource areas to voucher holders.
 (Programs L and Q).

-AFH Identified Fair Housing Issue Contributing Factors Meaningful Actions Disproportionate Access to Homeownership Unaffordable home prices in coastal communities Costs of repairs or rehabilitation for older housing stock Lack of economic mobility for protected classes Provide down payment assistance to eligible potential homeowners (Program R) Guide eligible homeowners in identifying resources for rehabilitation assistance (Programs V and W) Discrimination in Housing Lack of community support for high-density affordable housing Limited housing opportunities for persons with disabilities Increased testing and more persistent enforcement of fair housing laws (Program L) Actively recruit residents from low-opportunity/disadvantaged communities to serve or participate on boards, committees and other local government bodies (Program Y) Amend County Ordinances and implement new state housing laws that mandate the use of only objective standards to approve residential projects, including projects for the special needs population.
+AFH Identified Fair Housing Issue Contributing Factors Meaningful Actions Disproportionate Unaffordable home prices in Provide down payment assistance to Access to Homeownership coastal communitiesCosts of repairs or rehabilitation eligible potential homeowners (Program R) nomeownersp for older housing stock Lack of economic mobility for protected classes Guide eligible homeowners in identifying resources for rehabilitation assistance (Programs V protected classes and W) Discrimination in Housing Lack of community support for high-density affordable housing Limited housing opportunities for persons with disabilities Increased testing and more persistent enforcement of fair housing laws (Program L) Actively recruit residents from low-opportunity/disadvantaged communities to serve or participate on boards, committees and other local government bodies (Program Y) Amend County Ordinances and implement new state housing laws that mandate the use of only objective standards to approve residential projects, including projects for the special needs population.
 (Programs N and T)